MahmutYurt0/MahmutYurt_Website/content/home/about.md

 # About

-I am Mahmut Yurt, a master's student under the supervision of Prof. Tolga Çukur in the Department of Electrical and Electronics Engineering at Bilkent University.
-My research intersets include deep learning, computer vision, and magnetic resonance imaging.
+I am a master's student in the Department of Electrical and Electronics Engineering at Bilkent University.
+I am also working as a graduate researcher in Imaging and Computational Neuroscience Lab (ICON Lab) under the supervision of Prof. Tolga Çukur.
+My research goals include development of novel supervised and unsupervised deep learning methods for robust, volumetric magnetic resonance image synthesis and reconstruction.